DamianIanni/habit-tracker-api/README.md

 ## API Endpoints

-(Provide a brief overview of key endpoints.
-For a full list and details, consider linking to API documentation like Swagger if available, or list the main routes here.)

 - `POST /api/auth/register` - Register a new user
 - `POST /api/auth/login` - Login a user and get a JWT
 - `GET /api/users/:id` - Get user details (requires authentication)